Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Providing stability in the planning system, alongside the reintroduction of strategic planning at the county scale

-• Provide stability in the planning system through an extensive programme of engagement with the local government sector before implementing major reforms.
+• Provide stability in the planning system through an extensive programme of engagement with the local government sector before implementing major reforms, which will make the system more efficient and restore public faith in the system.

 • Mandate strategic planning across county areas to unlock growth and ensure that housing and infrastructure are planned together.
-The new government should build on proposals outlined in the report by the County Councils Network (see here).
+The new government should build on proposals outlined in the report by CCN (see here).

 • Provide adequate protections to existing local plans whilst planning authorities are preparing new local plans.
 This should include working closely with unitary authorities to agree a longer timeframe for getting new local plans in place which cover larger geographies and entail greater complexity.